This article is intended to assist partners in selecting between LTE-M/NB-IoT, determining costings, and choosing SIM providers.

 - Your hand may simply be forced as you may only have 1 technology available in your region.
 Or only one has widespread coverage.
 In that case go with the technology with better coverage

 - From the plans/costings we have seen, LTE-M overall is more flexible.
 You may initially be happy with 1 update per day, but if you change your mind later, you can move to a higher plan with ease.
-This is not generally the case on NB-IoT
+This is not generally the case on NB-IoT.

-- The NB-IoT pricing structures we have seen are low cost when you are using tiny amounts of data - as soon as you push the update rate up, it is equivalent or more expensive than LTE-M, and doesn't have the benefits of cell tower handover etc
+- The NB-IoT pricing structures we have seen are low cost when you are using tiny amounts of data - as soon as you push the update rate up, it is equivalent or more expensive than LTE-M, and doesn't have the benefits of cell tower handover etc.

-NB-IoT data consumption - our tests
+NB-IoT data consumption

 NB-IoT is an emerging technology geared around sending small amounts of data.
 Like infrequent location updates, temperature readings, or some other sensor values - powering the "Internet of Things", and many millions of interconnected devices.